broxeph/burlap/README.md

 For example, a Django project hosted on Apache would require the Apache configuration to be deployed before any Django project code.

-This allows a role to contain an arbitary number of satchels, whose deployment can be calculated automatically.
+This allows a role to contain an arbitrary number of satchels, whose deployment can be calculated automatically.

 However, this auto-deployer can't foresee all use cases, and should exceptions arise, you can reset Burlap's last manifest, implicitly telling it that, "Everything that needs to be deployed has been deployed", but running: